thaumazein/hcp-education-assignment/terraform-getting-started.md

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).

-To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the appropriate binary for your platform, machine, or environment on which you like to run code and do development.

-With Terraform installed, let's dive right into it and start creating some infrastructure.
+With Terraform installed, you can start creating some infrastructure.

-Most guys find it easiest to create a new directory on their local machine and create Terraform configuration code inside it.
+Most people find it easiest to create a new directory on their local machine and then create Terraform configuration code inside it.

 ```shell
 $ mkdir terraform-demo